Sharing the Road with Trains: Collision Avoidance and Railroad Crossing Safety RulesUpdated Dec. 11, 2020

 Preliminary results show that there were at least 2,105 vehicle-train collisions around the United States in 2017, resulting in 274 fatalities and 807 injuries.
 These figures have remained largely unchanged since 2009.

 Vehicle-train collisions are often catastrophic.
 Drivers must know the tremendous risk they subject themselves to when trying to beat a train to a crossing or drive around protective gates.
 Understand the risks and avoid injury at railway crossings.

 Most motorists who take risks at railway crossings do not realize how long it takes a train to stop, even when the driver engages the emergency brake.
 An average-sized locomotive weighs around 200 tons.
 With 100 railcars added to that locomotive, the train can weigh approximately 6,000 tons.
 The weight ratio of an automobile to a train is proportional to a soda can and an automobile.

 Trains cannot stop quickly due to their enormous size and weight.
-If you were to pull out in front of an approaching 100-car freight train which is traveling at 55mph, that train would continue along its path for another mile from the point at which the emergency brake is activated.
+If you were to pull out in front of an approaching 100-car freight train that is traveling at 55mph, that train would continue along its path for another mile from the point at which the emergency brake is activated.
 One mile equates to roughly 18 football fields.
-If your vehicle is stuck on railroad tracks and an oncoming train is insight, a collision is unavoidable.
+If your vehicle is stuck on railroad tracks and an oncoming train is in sight, a collision is unavoidable.